 Macadamias are an excellent source of minerals such as calcium, iron, magnesium, manganese and zinc.
 100 g nuts provide 3.6 µg of selenium.
 Selenium is a cardio-protective trace element and an essential antioxidant cofactor for the glutathione peroxidase enzyme.

 Furthermore, the nuts are also rich in many important B-complex vitamins that are vital for metabolic functions.
 100 g of nuts provide 15% of niacin, 21% of pyridoxine (vitamin B-6), 100% of thiamin, and 12% of riboflavin.

-They contain small amounts of vitamin-A, and vitamin-E. These fat-soluble vitamins are potent antioxidants and help protect cell membranes and DNA damage from harmful oxygen-free radicals.
+They contain small amounts of vitamin E. These fat-soluble vitamins are potent antioxidants and help protect cell membranes and DNA damage from harmful oxygen-free radicals.

 In short, sweet, refreshing macadamias provide essential minerals, vitamins, and heart-friendly monounsaturated fatty acids.